 (e) Categories of projects considered likely to be most needed and appropriate for financing are the following:

-(3) elimination or containment of hazardous substances like asbestos or PCBs;
+(3) removal or containment of hazardous substances like asbestos or PCBs;

-(4) moderate cost replacement and repair of roofs, windows, tuckpointing, and structural members necessary to preserve the exterior and interior of existing buildings; and
+(4) major projects to replace and repair roofs, windows, tuckpointing, and structural members necessary to preserve the exterior and interior of existing buildings; and

 (5) up to ten percent of an appropriation awarded under this section may be used for design costs for projects eligible to be funded from this account in anticipation of future funding from the account.